Archaeology: Archaeometry

 Archaeometry aims to systematize archaeological measurement.
 It emphasizes the application of analytical techniques from physics, chemistry, and engineering.
-It is a field of research that frequently focuses on the definition of the chemical composition of archaeological remains for source analysis.
+It is a field of research that frequently focuses on determining the chemical composition of archaeological remains for source analysis.
 Archaeometry also investigates different spatial characteristics of features, employing methods such as space syntax techniques and geodesy as well as computer-based tools such as geographic information system technology.
 Rare earth elements patterns may also be used.
 A relatively nascent subfield is that of archaeological materials, designed to enhance understanding of prehistoric and non-industrial culture through scientific analysis of the structure and properties of materials associated with human activity.

 Digital archaeology

-Digital Archeology is an interdiscplinary field that applies information technology (IT), digital tools, and data management techniques to archaeology.
+Digital Archeology is an interdisciplinary field that applies information technology (IT), digital tools, and data management techniques to archaeology.
 It includes virtual archeology and computational archeology.

 Examples of digital archaeology include the use of computer graphics to create virtual 3D models of sites, like the throne room of an Assyrian palace or ancient Rome.
 Photogrammetry and digital topographical models are combined with astronomical calculations to check if structures, such as pillars, align with astronomical events like the sun's position at a solstice.
 Agent-based modelling and simulation are used to understand past social dynamics and outcomes.
 Data mining is applied to large collections of archaeological 'grey literature'.